 The full report on mobile social sharing, including detail on the study’s methodology, can be downloaded here.

 Study by BrainJuicer in January/February 2013

 ESCP Europe was established in 1819, it is the World's First Business School

 3 Three Network Intelligence data, average usage per contract customer Sept – Dec 2012

 Follow @ThreeUK on Twitter for the latest product announcements.

-Three employs over 4,400 people across its offices in Maidenhead, Glasgow and Reading and its 345 retail stores.
+Three employs over 4,400 people across its offices in Maidenhead, Glasgow and Reading and in its 347 retail stores.